June 26, 2018: Knight Fever! Barry Gibb Receives Honors

 Upon hearing the news, Gibb, who co-founded the Bee Gees with his twin brothers, Maurice and Robin–both deceased, said in a statement: “I am deeply honoured, humbled, and very proud.
 This is a moment in life to be treasured and never forgotten.
 I want to acknowledge how responsible my brothers are for this honour.
 It is as much theirs as it is mine.
 The magic, the glow, and the rush will last me the rest of my life.”

-Other British music stars who have been knighted over the years include Elton John, Mick Jagger, Tom Jones, Van Morrison, Rod Stewart (in a 2016 ceremony) and the Kinks’ Ray Davies who received the formal honors in 2017.
+Other British music stars who have been knighted over the years include Elton John, Mick Jagger, Tom Jones, Van Morrison, Rod Stewart (in a 2016 ceremony) the Kinks’ Ray Davies, and Queen’s Brian May.

 The Bee Gees earned 19 singles that reached the U.K. Top 10, including the #1 hits “Massachusetts,” “I’ve Gotta Get a Message to You,” “Night Fever,” “Tragedy” and “You Win Again.”

-As a record producer/songwriter, Gibb has helped create milestones for other artists, ranging from Barbra Streisand’s 1980 Guilty album to the 1983 Dolly Parton and Kenny Rogers smash duet “Islands In The Stream,” among others.
+As a record producer/songwriter, Gibb has helped create milestones for other artists, ranging from Barbra Streisand’s 1980 Guilty album to the 1983 Dolly Parton and Kenny Rogers smash duet “Islands In the Stream,” among others.
+Gibb has been selected to receive Kennedy Center Honors in 2023.

 No Comments so far